Ekibunnel/Too-Precise-Countdown/README.md

 **Can I use this ?**

-yup use it has you want.
+yup use it as you want.

 a link to this repo has credit would be nice.